Fliplet/fliplet-cli/docs/API/helpers/methods.md

 ## Public methods

-### Update attributes
+### Update fields

-Use the `set` instance method to update attributes and values at runtime.
+Use the `set` instance method to update fields and values at runtime.
 Given the following example:

 ```js
 var profile;